 Of course, everywhere he goes there’s a body or two and he always hangs around long enough to let his keen policeman’s nose sniff out the culprit.
-He’s not alone though, he has a retired police dog turned assistance dog named Rex Harrison with him.
+He’s not alone though, he has a former police dog turned assistance dog named Rex Harrison with him.
 Rex has a bit of an attitude though so as the two of them get into scrapes and Rex gets them out, he always has something to say.

 The first two books are already available – advance copies received incredible reviews and gushing demands for more, more, more of this comedy duo.
 You’ll have to decide for yourself, of course, but the author will be writing many, many more adventures in this series.

 - Stilton Slaughter

 - Arbroath Smokie Slaying